No products in the cart.

 physical therapist placing hand therapy ball into stroke patients hand in clinic setting

-Hand therapy exercises can help improve strength and dexterity in the hands and fingers.
-They are especially helpful for improving fine motor skills after a neurological event like stroke or brain injury.
+Hand therapy exercises help improve strength and dexterity in the hands, which leads to improved function.
+This is how you achieve improved coordination and fine motor skills after a neurologic event like stroke or brain injury.

-Furthermore, hand strengthening exercises like these can also help prevent conditions like arthritis from getting worse.
-If you want to add some therapeutic hand exercises to your home exercise program, read on.
+In addition, hand therapy exercises like those described in this article can also help prevent conditions like arthritis from getting worse.
+Below is a comprehensive set of hand therapy exercises to incorporate into any home exercise program.

 This hand therapy exercise guide contains exercises for all ability levels.
-It’s organized from simple to complex exercises.
+It’s organized from simple to the most complex.
 Use the links below to jump to any section:

 Stretching Exercises for Extremely Stiff or Paralyzed Hands